mklilley/sensors/SCD-41/README.md

 If you don’t want to use Firebase or the HTTP PUT, the script will need to be adjusted (right now it imports/initializes both unconditionally).

 ### Run
-- Print readings: `python3 SCD-41.py`
+- Print readings: `uv run SCD-41.py`
-- Save to Firestore: `python3 SCD-41.py -s` or `python3 SCD-41.py -s some-suffix`
+- Save to Firestore: `uv run SCD-41.py -s` or `uv run SCD-41.py -s some-suffix`
 - Stop: press `Esc` (keyboard listener) or `Ctrl+C`